 Library Sources: Part 2

-I can only focus on a handful of databases because UK Libraries, as a major research institution and because of its large student body and wide range of majors, provides access to 734 total databases (as of spring 2024).
+I can only focus on a handful of databases because UK Libraries, as a major research institution and because of its large student body and wide range of majors, provides access to nearly 800 total subject databases.
 Many of these databases are specialized (e.g., African American and Africana Studies, Appalachian Studies) or cover a broad general research area (e.g., Chemistry, Education).
-But a few are designed to be super broad; that is, they are databases of databases.
+But a few are designed to be super broad and function as databases of databases.
 I've already covered Academic Search Complete in prior sections, which is one example of a database of databases.
 In this section, I'll cover another one plus some citation databases.

-While I will only cover a few databases in this section, I encourage you to explore all that's offered.
+While I will only cover a few databases in this section, I encourage you to explore others that are offered.
 To access the databases, you can browse the list on UK Libraries' website:

-You can also search that list using topical keywords in the search box, you can limit results to specific subject areas, and you can focus on database types.
+Besides browsing the A-Z Databases list, you can also search it using topical keywords, limit results to specific subject areas, and focus on database types.
 Like document types in the ASC database, database types indicate something about the source.
 Potential types include:

 Factiva